justin94thomas/drone-fleet-management/README.md

     - VS Code Editor

 ## Setup Instructions:
-    - Clone the Repository:
+1. **Clone the Repository**

-    **Open terminal window:**
+    Open terminal window:

  ### `git clone https://github.com/justin94thomas/drone-fleet-management`
  ### `cd drone-fleet-management`

-    - Install Dependencies:
+2. **Install Dependencies**
  ### `npm install`

     Open terminal window:

  ### `npm start` or `yarn start`

+3. **Use the following credentials to login**
 ## Login Credentials:
     - Username: admin
     - Password: password123

 Click on Submit

-## Navigate the application:
+4. **Navigate the application**

     **You can now view the drones available along with some minor details of the drones in the fleet**
     - Click on the drone card to view the its details.
     - Drone preview shows detailed information regarding the activity of the drone.

 # Docker Instructions:
 ## Prerequisites:
     - Docker Desktop Application.
 Download from (https://docs.docker.com/desktop/install/windows-install/)

 Open terminal window:
-Create a Dockerfile and add the following code:

-    FROM node:18-alpine
-    WORKDIR /app
-    COPY package.json .
-    RUN npm install
-    COPY . .
-    EXPOSE 3000
-    CMD ["npm", "start"]

-Run the following command in terminal window:
+Run the following command in terminal window
 ### `docker build -t react-app:dev .`

 Once the build file completes check if docker image is created or not, you can use the following command to check:

 ### `docker images`

 Now run the following code to run your application.
 ### `docker run -p 3000:3000 *IMAGE ID*`

-Click on the Port:3000 Link to run the application.
+The application will be available at http://localhost:3000.

+# Troubleshooting

+## Common Issues:
+    Build Failures: Ensure that all dependencies are correctly installed and specified in package.json.
+    Port Conflicts: Check if port 3000 is already in use on your machine.
+    Permissions Issues: Ensure proper file permissions for Docker

+# Contact
+   - Author: Justin Thomas
+   - Email: justin19.94thomas@gmail.com
+   - GitHub: justin94thomas